Constant Weighted Maximin Share Approximations for Chores: Definitions and Technical Overview

 \subsection{Technical Overview}

-Example \ref{example:1} highlights one of the difficulties in approximating WMMS: allocating items to an agent with a very small weight can severely harm the approximation ratio.
-This difficulty also explains why achieving constant-factor approximation for WMMS is more complex than for other fairness notions such as APS, CS, EF1, and PROP1.
-For these other notions, the fairness criteria are still met even if any single item is given to any agent, regardless of the item's size or the agent's weight.
-To overcome this difficulty, Wang et al. \cite{DBLP:conf/ijcai/00020L24} proved that, for all $1\le i <n$, each item after the index $\lfloor\frac{w_1}{w_{i+1}}\rfloor + \cdots + \lfloor\frac{w_i}{w_{i+1}}\rfloor$ has value no more than $\WMMS_i$ for agent $a_i$.
+Example \ref{example:1} shows that allocating items to an agent with a very small weight might severely harm the approximation ratio.
+This difficulty also explains why obtaining a constant-factor approximation for WMMS is more difficult than for other fairness notions like APS and CS. {For APS, CS, and related concepts such as EF1 and PROP1, the corresponding guarantees can be satisfied by allocating a single item to an agent, regardless of the item's value or the agent's weight.} To overcome this difficulty, \citet{DBLP:conf/ijcai/00020L24} proved that, for all $1\le i <n$, each item after the index $\lfloor\frac{w_1}{w_{i+1}}\rfloor + \cdots + \lfloor\frac{w_i}{w_{i+1}}\rfloor$ has value no more than $\WMMS_i$ for agent $a_i$.
 Based on this, their algorithm only allocates items after this index to $a_i$.
-However, this approach results in agent $a_1$ receiving more items and potentially incurring a cost as high as $O(\log n) \cdot\WMMS_1$.
-To achieve a better approximation, it is necessary to begin allocating items to the other agents earlier.
-However, analyzing such an approach becomes technically challenging.
+However, this approach results in agent $a_1$ receiving more items and potentially incurring a cost as high as $\Omega(\log n) \cdot\WMMS_1$.
+To achieve a better approximation, it is necessary to start allocating items to the other agents earlier. {Implementing and analyzing this idea, however, is technically more challenging.}

 To this end, we propose a modularization framework and decompose the problem into several components -- canonical instances, delegating agents, and proxy cost functions -- that make the analysis more manageable.
 We first introduce the concept of {\em canonical} instances.
 Informally, in a canonical instance, each agent's weight and each item's value are powers of $\frac{1}{2}$ times $w_1$ (the largest agent weight), and every agent's WMMS is equal to her weight.
-The structured properties of canonical instances greatly simplify the analysis, allowing us to effectively bound both the value and the number of items in our subsequent algorithm.
-We show that reducing any arbitrary instance to a canonical one increases the approximation ratio by at most a factor of 4.
+The structured properties of canonical instances greatly simplify the analysis, allowing us to effectively bound both the value and the number of items in our algorithm.
+We show that reducing any arbitrary instance to a canonical one increases the approximation ratio of WMMS by at most a factor of 4.